yacai0412/LILAP_caiya/README.md

 # LILAP
 Low-input Low-cost amplification-free library-production method for PacBio Long-read sequencing

-All the codes for LILAP are available in code.sh, please install the software with correct version mentioned in the article
+All the codes for LILAP are available in the 'code.sh' file.
+Kindly ensure the installation of the software is conducted with the correct versions specified in the accompanying article.

-single fly genome (and Wolbachia) assembly file:
+Links for the single-fly genome (and Wolbachia) assemblies:

 ISO1-1: https://drive.google.com/file/d/1-BD99hcTxMuByG2PVFB0xjcttYHY1gKu/view?usp=drive_link